-Isaiah, one of the most beloved and quoted prophets, speak to events of his own time, predicts events of our time, and sees to the end of days.
+Isaiah, one of the most beloved and quoted prophets, spoke to events of his own time, predicted events of our time, and saw to the end of days.

 Isaiah 1, Rebellion of Judah

 In the first four chapters, Isaiah writes of God's displeasure with the Southern Kingdom of Judah and its capitol, Jerusalem.
 In addition to speaking of Israel then, he speaks to us of our own situation.

 Isaiah 1-2, The Process of Prophecy

 In God's dealing with Israel, there is a definite process of prophecy.
 When Israel strays, the first message of the prophet is, "Repent."
 If they do repent, the process ends there and the prophet was successful.
 If not, the prophet begins speaking in parables, words of truth that will not be understood because exile is decreed.
 Finally Israel goes into exile at the hand of a gentile nation.